henrik/claude-code-emojis/README.md

 # Claude Code emojis

-Claude Code "emojis" for use in Slack or similar.
+Claude Code "emojis" for use in Slack or similar, featuring Clawd the pixel crab.

 "No copyright intended" as they say – if Anthropic mind, I will take this down.